-- If the director gives you a note you don’t understand, just do something different.
+- If the director gives you notes you don’t understand, just do something different.
 Anything really.
 Who knows, you might get closer to what they want.

-- Know the toughest parts of the copy well.
-This opens you up to relax when they’re giving you direction.
+- Know the toughest parts of the script well.
+This opens you up to relax while they give you direction.

-If you can master these three things, I think you’ll see more of your callbacks turn into bookings.
-If you were them, wouldn’t you hire this type of actor?
+If you can master these three things, you’ll see more of your callbacks turn into bookings.
+If you were the buyers, wouldn’t you hire this type of actor?
 Doesn’t it seem like your money would be best invested in a confident, professional performer, who listens to feedback and knows how to “play”?

-Always remember that time is money, and the most important thing you can convey in a callback room is that you will be professional and get the job done right in the shortest amount of time.
+Always remember time is money, and the most important thing you can convey in a callback room is that you’ll be professional and get the job done right in the shortest amount of time.
 They like that.

 That’s it for this time.
 Still have questions?
 In Part Four, I’ll answer ‘em!
 So, make sure to leave them in the comment section below or email me at email@example.com.